tresnjo/wave-and-heat-simulation/README.md

 Which is precisely what is utilized in the simulation.
 Notice that in the code, $\Delta x$ and $\Delta y$ are assumed to be the same for simplicity.

+# Simulation of the Wave Equation

+This part is not done yet!

 ## User instructions

 In order to use the code, use the following image as a template.